poormanme/smallAnimalMRgHIFU/README.md

 Set of MATLAB and Solidworks files for implementing a small-animal MRgHIFU system on a small-animal MRI scanner

---Created by ME Poorman and WA Grissom at the Vanderbilt University Institue for Imaging Science
+--Created by ME Poorman, VL Chaplin, K Wilkens, WA Grissom, and CF Caskey at the Vanderbilt University Institue for Imaging Science
+--Open for use according to the license file with citation

 MRgFUS_software: